Aliases for HNF1A Gene

 GeneCards Summary for HNF1A Gene

 HNF1A (HNF1 Homeobox A) is a Protein Coding gene.
-Diseases associated with HNF1A include mody, type iii and diabetes mellitus, insulin-dependent, 20.
-Among its related pathways are FOXA2 and FOXA3 transcription factor networks and Type II diabetes mellitus.
+Diseases associated with HNF1A include Diabetes Mellitus, Insulin-Dependent, 20 and Mody, Type Iii.
+Among its related pathways are Regulation of beta-cell development and Hepatic ABC Transporters.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is HNF1B.

 UniProtKB/Swiss-Prot for HNF1A Gene